Historical linguistics: Development

 Some scholars have undertaken studies attempting to establish super-families, linking, for example, Indo-European, Uralic, and other families into Nostratic.
 These attempts have not met with wide acceptance.
 The information necessary to establish relatedness becomes less available as the time increases.
 The time-depth of linguistic methods is limited due to chance word resemblances and variations between language groups, but a limit of around 10,000 years is often assumed.
-The dating of the various proto-languages is also difficult; several methods are available for dating, but only approximate results can be obtained.
+Several methods are used to date proto-languages, but the process is generally difficult and its results are inherently approximate.

 Diachronic and synchronic analysis

 In linguistics, a synchronic analysis is one that views linguistic phenomena only at a given time, usually the present, but a synchronic analysis of a historical language form is also possible.
 It may be distinguished from diachronic, which regards a phenomenon in terms of developments through time.
 Diachronic analysis is the main concern of historical linguistics.
 However, most other branches of linguistics are concerned with some form of synchronic analysis.
-The study of language change offers a valuable insight into the state of linguistic representation, and because all synchronic forms are the result of historically-evolving diachronic changes, the ability to explain linguistic constructions necessitates a focus on diachronic processes.
+The study of language change offers a valuable insight into the state of linguistic representation, and because all synchronic forms are the result of historically evolving diachronic changes, the ability to explain linguistic constructions necessitates a focus on diachronic processes.

 Initially, all of modern linguistics was historical in orientation.
 Even the study of modern dialects involved looking at their origins.
 Ferdinand de Saussure's distinction between synchronic and diachronic linguistics is fundamental to the present day organization of the discipline.
 Primacy is accorded to synchronic linguistics, and diachronic linguistics is defined as the study of successive synchronic stages.
 Saussure's clear demarcation, however, has had both defenders and critics.

 In practice, a purely-synchronic linguistics is not possible for any period before the invention of the gramophone, as written records always lag behind speech in reflecting linguistic developments.
 Written records are difficult to date accurately before the development of the modern title page.
 Often, dating must rely on contextual historical evidence such as inscriptions, or modern technology, such as carbon dating, can be used to ascertain dates of varying accuracy.
 Also, the work of sociolinguists on linguistic variation has shown synchronic states are not uniform: the speech habits of older and younger speakers differ in ways that point to language change.
 Synchronic variation is linguistic change in progress.